csebooks/computer-networking/content.en/the-network-layer-control-plane/_index.md

 However, there still remains one other necessary and crucial step to allow out- siders from around the world to access your Web server.
 Consider what happens when Alice, who knows the IP address of your Web server, sends an IP datagram (e.g., a TCP SYN segment) to that IP address.
 This datagram will be routed through the Internet, visiting a series of routers in many different ASs, and eventually reach your Web server.
 When any one of the routers receives the datagram, it is going to look for an entry in its forwarding table to determine on which outgoing port it should forward the datagram.
 Therefore, each of the routers needs to know about the existence of your company’s /24 prefix (or some aggregate entry).
 How does a router become aware of your company’s prefix?
 As we have just seen, it becomes aware of it from BGP!
 Specifically, when your company contracts with a local ISP and gets assigned a prefix (i.e., an address range), your local ISP will use BGP to advertise your prefix to the ISPs to which it connects.
 Those ISPs will then, in turn, use BGP to propagate the advertisement.
 Eventually, all Internet routers will know about your prefix (or about some aggregate that includes your prefix) and thus be able to appro- priately forward datagrams destined to your Web and mail servers.

 # The SDN Control Plane
-In this section, we’ll dive into the SDN control plane—the network-wide logic that controls packet forwarding among a network’s SDN-enabled devices, as well as the configuration and management of these devices and their services.
-Our study here builds on our earlier discussion of generalized SDN forwarding in Section 4.4, so you might want to first review that section, as well as Section 5.1 of this chapter, before continuing on.
+In this Section, we’ll dive into the SDN control plane—the network-wide logic that controls packet forwarding among a network’s SDN-enabled devices, as well as the configuration and management of these devices and their services.
+Our study here builds on our earlier discussion of generalized SDN forwarding in Section 4.4, so you might want to first review that Section, as well as Section 5.1 of this chapter, before continuing on.
 As in Section 4.4, we’ll again adopt the terminology used in the SDN literature and refer to the network’s forwarding devices as “packet switches” (or just switches, with “packet” being understood), since forwarding decisions can be made on the basis of network-layer source/destination addresses, link-layer source/destina- tion addresses, as well as many other values in transport-, network-, and link-layer packet-header fields.

 Four key characteristics of an SDN architecture can be identified \[Kreutz 2015\]: